-Our new #marriage books “For Better, For Worse: discovering the keys to a lasting relationship” have just arrived.
-You can pre-order the book on Amazon for just $16.95, a $3 savings for a limited time.
+Our new #marriage books “For Better, For Worse: discovering the keys to a lasting relationship” have recently arrived.
+You can order the book on Amazon for just $16.95, a $3 savings for a limited time.
 Those in Canada can also order the paperback directly from us for $17.00, plus $5 Shipping & Handling.
 Just address your Cheque to “ED HIRD” at 102 -15168 19th Street, Surrey, BC V4A 0A5

 My wife Janice and I recently went to a great date movie “I Can Only Imagine”.
 Many in Hollywood are amazed at how popular this Lions Gate Studios release is proving to be: #3 already in the box office.
 Dennis Quaid, as the best-known actor in the movie, powerfully represented the violent, alcoholic, abusive father who rejected and drove everyone away, including Bart’s mom.
 The father Arthur’s life motto was “Life hits me, I hit back harder.”
 Bart’s father memorably said to his son “I’m gonna teach you something, Bart.
 Dreams don’t pay the bills.
 Nothing good comes from it.
 All it does is keep you from knowing what’s real.”
 His father thought that crushing his son’s dreams was doing him a favour.
 Attempting to gain his father’s approval, Bart becomes a football player like him.
 Never good enough for his father, Bart ended up in the hospital and permanently out of football.
 In the midst of this huge setback, a high school teacher discovered Bart’s hidden musical gift.
 Music kept Bart alive when life was tearing him apart.